dragons-labs/FactoryAutomationGame/Manual/Pages/programming/langs/sh/guide_en.md

 echo '$variableA ${variableA}AA'
 ```

+### Environment variables

-If we want the variable to be visible to programs launched from this shell (including future Bash instances responsible for executing script code from a file), we need to export it using the `export variableA` command (note the lack of a dollar sign here).
+If we want the variable to be visible to programs launched from this shell (including future Bash instances responsible for executing script code from a file), we need to export it using the `export variableA` command.
+We pass the variable name to the command, not its value, so we don't use a dollar sign. .
 Such a variable becomes an environment variable accessible to all child processes of this shell.

 Environment variables can also be set without using `export` for a single new program by specifying their names and values before the command name: